alouetta/SV_WGD_Project/Preparing_and _indexing_data/SNP_data_preparation.md

-# Data preparation of SNP VCF
+# Filtering and indexing SNP VCF for Popultion Analysis
-Below are the steps to follow to process the SNP VCF file before doing population genetics analyses.
-All steps were carried out on the HPC.
-If a package is required such as bcftools, instructions for loading the correct module are given.
-For checking variant numbers, sample numbers etc. the expected number is given in brackets for the input data we used.
+The instructions below are for filtering and indexing the SNP VCF data prior to population genetic analysis.
+The HPC is used and so the commands for loading the required packages are given.
+Where numbers of samples, variants etc. are checked, the expected number using the specified input data is given in brackets.

 **Input data == wgd_arenosa.fourfold.v2.vcf.gz**

-**Packages used == bcftools v 1.18**
+**Packages == bcftools v 1.18**

 **Output data == wgd_arenosa_bcf.4_pruned.vcf**

-1) Create new directory in homedrive and copy data over
+1) Creating new directory in homedrive and copying data over:

 - mkdir Data

 - cp wgd_arenosa.fourfold.v2.vcf.gz ~/Data

-2) Check number of samples in file, number of variants and mean depth
+3) Check number of samples in file, number of variants and mean depth

-- Load bcftools module onto HPC: module load bcftools-uoneasy/1.18-GCC-13.2.0
+- First, load bcftools module onto HPC : module load bcftools-uoneasy/1.18-GCC-13.2.0

 - Sample number:
 bcftools query -l wgd_arenosa.fourfold.v2.vcf.gz | wc -l

 (159)
 - Variant number
 bcftools view -H wgd_arenosa.fourfold.v2.vcf.gz | wc -L